 Freelancing is when you find jobs to do for clients.
 These jobs can range from writing content for websites, editing videos or photos, to creating infographics and developing a social media strategy.
 The great thing about being a freelancer is the flexibility.
 Not only can you set your own schedule, you can say “yes” or “no” to projects.
-In fact, according to a report, the number of people working as freelancers is expected to grow from 3.9 million Americans in 2016 to 9.2 million by 2021.
+In fact, according to one report, freelancers will make up 50.9% of the American workforce by 2027.

 Rate: varies based on job / project

 IDEA #5 – TURN YOUR PHOTOGRAPHY HOBBY INTO A MONEY MAKER

 Already own a nice digital camera and have a knack for taking great pictures?
 Why not turn your hobby into a way to make an extra $1,000 a month?
 Companies are always looking for great photos and stock images to use on their online platforms.
 If you’re unsure about your photography skills, there are endless free resources on the Internet to improve your skills.
 And you’d be surprised how many friends may want to hire you to take their family pictures or document a family gathering and make an extra $80+ an hour.

 Have a background in teaching or training?
 The demand for online courses continues to rise.
 Educational organizations and businesses are constantly in search of quality, online courses that are easy to offer students, employees, or potential customers.
 Check out Teachable for an easy way to start creating online courses.